 The bite from a baby king cobra or monocled cobra can kill you in less than an hour.
 A good bite can be deadly in as little as 10 minutes.
 Rush to the hospital.

-All images on this site are Copyrighted 2009 by A. Buasi.
-You may not use any photo here for any reason, without asking permission first by sending email to: firstname.lastname@example.org.
+All images on this site are Copyrighted 2005-2015 by Apornpradab Buasi.
+You may not use any photo here for any reason, without asking permission first by sending this form.